felifluid/bachelorarbeit/thesis/chapters/background.typ

 The prefactor of the integral is calculated by GKW and is outputted to `geom/gmap` as a discrete 2D-function @samaniego2024topovis[p.21].
 The $s$-integral, however, is being calculated by ToPoVis.
 This is being done using numerical trapezoidal integration @samaniego2024topovis[p.21].
 In the usual case of an even number of grid points in the $s$ direction $s=0$ and therefore $R(s=0)$ does not exist and is interpolated using B-splines @samaniego2024topovis[p.21].

+Note that this behavior was changed during the process of this thesis, the quantity `gmap` is now always equivalent to $G(psi,s)$ for all geometries.

 ==== s-#sym.alpha Geometry
 The s-#sym.alpha geometry is the first order approximation of the circular geometry.
 Flux surfaces are circular and having a small inverse aspect ratio $psi = r/R << 1$ @peeters2015[p.23].
 Because of the heavily simplified nature of this, it can lead to numerical instability for non-linear simulations @peeters2015[p.23].
 In this geometry the geometry factor $G$ is defined like this @peeters2015[p.23] #footnote[In previous versions of @peeters2015 $zeta$ was falsely defined as $zeta = frac(s_B s_j, 2pi) [abs(q) theta - phi]$.]: